suroline/suroline.github.io/README.md

 - Start to plan for new movie website prototype.
   - planning to use Alexa skills.

-Jun 2018 : learn JavaScript ES5 & ES6
+Jun 2018 : learn JavaScript ES5 & ES6 / TypeScript
 - new movie website
   - service concept & user persona
   - user scenario